RWTH-EBC/AixWeather/Joss_Paper/paper.md

 Some tools focus on generating typical meteorological year (TMY) data, like the PVGIS [@PVGIS.2023] from the European Commission, which provides TMY exports in .csv, .json, and .epw formats.
 EnergyPlus [@EnergyPlus.2017], a widely used building energy simulation tool, also provides a weather data converter to cover the needs of its users, again only supporting the .epw format.
-Only limited tools exist for importing and converting real, historical, or forecast weather data to building energy simulation formats.
-The same holds for Test Reference Years (TRY) from the German Weather Service (DWD).
-Also, there is a lack of tools supporting conversions to the ReaderTMY3 format.
+There is a lack of tools supporting conversions to the ReaderTMY3 format.
 The ReaderTMY3 is a Modelica model of the well-established open-source library Buildings [@WetterZuoNouiduiPang.2014].
 Other libraries, such as the open-source library AixLib [@Maier.2023], import this model